andresebr/kumodd/README.md

 Optional filters limit by file cateories, such as doc, image, or video.
 Output can include file contents or only a table of meta-data.

-Meta-data include:
-- Last Modified time (UTC)
-- Created time (UTC)
-- [File ID](https://developers.google.com/drive/api/v3/about-files), an opaque, random string which is constant for the life of a file, even if the file name changes.
-- Google Drive File Path
-- Number of revisions
-- Last Modified by (user name)
-- Owner (user name)
-- MD5 digest.
-File types that are native to Google Docs do not include an MD5 digest, where as non-native types such as MS Office do, as shown below.

 ``` shell
 ./kumodd.py -l doc
 Created (UTC)            Last Modified (UTC)      File Id                                       Remote Path                   Revision   Last Modified by Owner            MD5